 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

-TKIs are drugs that target specific proteins called kinases that contribute to the tumor’s growth and survival.
-This type of targeted treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
+Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.

-Recent studies show that not all tumors have genetic changes in the same kinases.
+Not all tumors have the same targets.
 Because some of these genetic changes in the tumor may mean the drugs described below may not work well, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
-In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
+In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.

-This was the first targeted therapy approved for GIST by the U.S. Food and Drug Administration (FDA).
+Imatinib (Gleevec).
+This was the first targeted therapy approved for GIST by the FDA.
 It is often the first drug used to treat GIST.
-Since this drug became available, the prognosis for patients with a GIST improved a lot.
+Since this drug became available, the prognosis for patients with a GIST has improved a lot.